fhajji/witty-crypto/README.md

 ## Running the executable

-The executable (wtcrypto.wt on Unix) needs access to both our custom "WtCrypto.css" and to Witty's "resources" directory.
+The executable ("wtcrypto.wt" on Unix) needs access to both our custom "WtCrypto.css" and to Witty's "resources" directory.

 On Unix, try this, assuming you're still in the "build" directory: